Waylayer

 The enemies/allies that can potentially appear are:

 Crimson Fleet, Ecliptic, Spacers, Varuun, Starborn, Terrormorph and their Elders, Grylloba as melee, ranged or even their Queens, same for Cataxi, Model A and Model S Robots, Marines, SysDef forces, Aceles, Cotilytes, Vanguard, predators from Porrima, Mantid cockroaches, Hexapod gliders, Mantid Coralbugs, Mantid Hooknecks, Octopede Exocrawlers and Octopde Maggot Crabs.
 Baeh, disgusting :-).
+NEW since v1.5: additionally over 200 predators native to other moons/planets in the Starfield universe.

 Have great fun with Waylayer - and keep your eyes always open :-)!